MicrosoftLearning/dp-420-cosmos-db-dev/instructions/03-connect-app-cs.md

     Leave the `endpoint` and `key` lines above the marker alone.

-    > [!NOTE]
-    > `CosmosClientBuilder` is in the `Microsoft.Azure.Cosmos.Fluent` namespace, which is already included in the using directives you added in Task 1.
+    > &#128221; `CosmosClientBuilder` is in the `Microsoft.Azure.Cosmos.Fluent` namespace, which is already included in the using directives you added in Task 1.

 1. Run the project again.
 Requests that pass through the custom handler now log their method, URI, final status code, and RU charge to the console.
 Internal retries and some metadata requests don't produce separate entries in this handler.